laanp/Icarus_Mods_Separated/laanp-BuildTools_Readme.md

 - Place the mod in your quickbar and activate it, then LMB while pointing at any buildable or deployable object to bring up the menu.
 - Enter values or drag the slider positions to change the object's attributes, cancel button to undo.

+## Known Bugs/Issues/Notes:
+- Moving, rotating & resizing Deployables is solid and will always work and be saved in the game.
+- Generally, rotating & resizing Buildables is pretty stable.
+- Moving Buildables can be buggy with the following side-effects:
+  - Building pieces missing upon prospect reload.
+  - Building pieces break upon prospect reload, after structural checks, or destruction of anchor building piece after move.
+  - Always save and reload on greater frequency, to check buildable moves are sticking!
+  - Moving powered or water connected devices, does not affect their operation! until their original puck connection is deleted.
+  -

 ## Installation Details